0xSero/partisia-docs/docs/node-operations/run-a-baker-node.md

 - The public information regarding the node given by the operator must be verified by Synaps.
 - Sufficient stakes committed.
 - The transaction fees of Register and Staking Transaction have been paid.

+Continue on the following pages to upgrade to an oracle node or zk node.